lucianopereira86/Quasar-GoogleMaps-Cypress/README.md

 ![cypress01](/docs/cypress01.JPG)

-Click on each option to open the test window, allow the geolocation detection and wait for the result.
+Click on each option to open the test window, allow the geolocation detection when asked and wait for the result.
-Below is the result for each test.
-Some of them need the user interaction:
+Some of the test need the user interaction.

 Center Camera Test